 What Kind of Paint Works Best on Glass?

-The best type of paint that works best on glass are acrylic and glass paint but always check to make sure that it is formulated specifically for glass.
+The best types of paint on glass are acrylic and glass paint, but always check to make sure that it is formulated specifically for glass.
 You can also use enamel paint on glass.
 There is even an acrylic enamel blend you can use on glass.

 How to seal paint on a mirror is a long process and is something that cannot be rushed.
 In this article, we have taken you step by step on how to do that.
 Once the project has been completed, you will have a beautifully painted mirror to put on display.